Schwetzingen Palace: Theatre

+Gardens

 During the second half of the 18th century, when the current Schwetzingen garden was created, the "French" formal garden was gradually being supplanted by the "English" landscape garden as the prevalent style of gardening.
 The numerous princely estates in the Holy Roman Empire were quick to pick up the change, often remodelling older gardens according to the new taste.
 The Schwetzingen garden perhaps uniquely reflects this fundamental change in attitude, as its creators actually sought to reconcile the two conflicting styles.
 Accordingly, while the oldest portions are strictly formal, the newer ones subsequently introduced more "natural" features.
 However, great care was taken so that the finished work would still form a coherent whole.
 As a result, Schwetzingen is sometimes described as the principal surviving example of an intermediary style, the "anglo-chinese" garden, but in its diversity actually transcends the boundaries of that particular – and short-lived – style.

-The first plan, devised by the gardener Petrie of Zweibrücken, introduced one highly unusual motive, namely the layout of the main parterre as a full circle.
+The first plan, devised by the gardener Petrie of Zweibrücken, introduced one highly unusual motif, namely laying out the main parterre as a full circle.
 This remains unchanged and is a prominent feature that distinguishes Schwetzingen from most contemporary creations.
 Other than that, the first design was fairly conventional, even somewhat antiquated, in character.
-It appears to have relied heavily on French theorist Dezallier d'Argenville's influential textbook Théorie et practique du jardinage, with a certain penchant for the less revolutionary solutions Dezallier d'Argenville proposed; as a case in point, the design of the parterre's broderie ("embroidery") plantings, pretty though it is, looks rather timid when compared to some of d'Argenville's bolder suggestions.
+It appears to have relied heavily on French theorist Dezallier d'Argenville's influential textbook Théorie et practique du jardinage.